An unforgettable stay

 Built in 1832 and decommissioned in 1902, a tea-shop, a home, part-destroyed during the second world war and lovingly rebuilt in the 50's.
 Owned and filmed by the BBC, moved due to erosion - and now, beautifully restored and renovated.

 With 360 degree views of the English Channel, beautiful landscape, countryside and the enigmatic Seven Sisters, Belle Tout is a remarkable place to stay.

 With themed rooms such as 'The Captains Cabin', 'Old England' and 'Keepers Loft', the accommodation and facilities will ensure a comfortable and memorable break.

-Winter 3 Nights for 2 - Stay three nights for the price of two from Sunday 2nd November 2014 until Thursday 5th March 2015 for all breaks that start on a Sunday, Monday or Tuesday within this period.
+Stay three nights for the price of two from Tuesday 1st November 2016 until Thursday 2nd March 2017 for all breaks that start on a Sunday, Monday or Tuesday within this period.